 Importance of Element Size in Abaqus

-The element size is a key factor in large simulations as doubling element size would lead to reducing the computational time to 1/8 for standard models.
+The element size is a key factor in large simulations because doubling element size can lead to the reduction of computational time to 1/8 for standard models.
 This ratio will be larger for explicit models as it affects the incerement time as well.
-To learn more you could watch this series of videos about explicit models.
+To learn more you can watch this series of videos about explicit models.

 When it comes to biomechanical models the story is different.
-Since the geometries are complex it is very important to define very fine element sizes for contact regions. for the contact areas, we need to make sure we are using the right ratio for the master and slave elements.
+Since the geometries are complex it is very important to define very exact element sizes for contact regions.
+For the contact areas, we need to make sure we are using the right ratio for the master and slave elements.
 Otherwise, we will face errors as was explained in this video:

-Just in case you like to know more about Abaqus?
+In case you would like to know more about Abaqus!

 Abaqus is an FEA software for multiple engineering purposes.
-It is been widely used by many researchers, companies, and students to simulate simple and complex models.
-Among the other software, Abaqus is known as a flexible tool to analyze the process.
-While it has a friendly-user environment, it is not easy to learn as the licensing is extremely expensive.
-Therefore, the tutorial videos are not easy to find or too expensive.
+It has been widely used by many researchers, companies, and students to simulate simple and complex models.
+Abaqus is a flexible tool to analyze processes compared to other software.
+Even though it has a user-friendly environment, it is not easy to learn as the license is extremely expensive.
+Therefore, tutorial videos on this software are not easy to find or are too expensive.
 Before explaining the Abaqus tutorial details, we should first learn what Abaqus covers and what exactly it is.
 The following explanation was extracted from Abaqus 6.14 documentation.